 If you are a subscriber through Amazon, please include your purchase confirmation number, or send your online purchase receipt to email@example.com.

-Please SPECIFY THE GENRE of your piece in the description!
-Nonfiction will be considered for both online and print publication; fiction will be considered for print, and shorter fiction may also be considered for online publication.
+Please SPECIFY THE GENRE of your piece in the title AND in the description!
+All genres will be considered for both print and online publication.

-Include the title, your name, email address, genre, and word count of the piece on the first page of your submission.
+Include the title, your name, email address, genre, and word count in your cover letter.
+Please no identifying information on your submission.